Email Marketing Dictionary

 The Glossary of Email Marketing Terms from Email Marketing Rules

-50/50 split test: A type of A/B test exposing half your subscribers to one version of an email or landing page and the other half of your subscribers to another version and seeing which version performs better to inform future decisions; also see A/B testing and 10/10/80 split test
+10/10/80 split test: A type of A/B test exposing 10% of your subscribers to one version of an email or landing page and another 10% of your subscribers to another version, seeing which version performs better, and then exposing the remaining 80% of your subscribers to that winning version

 acquisition: see list building

-animated GIF: An image file that displays multiple images sequentially over time, sometimes in a loop
+animated gif: An image file that displays multiple images sequentially over time, sometimes in a loop

-automated email: See triggered email
+automated email: see triggered email

 blocked: When an inbox provider prevents your emails from being delivered to their users

-browse abandonment email: A message sent to an individual subscriber in response to that person browsing certain pages of your website but not making a purchase
+browse abandonment email: A message sent to an individual subscriber in response to that person browsing certain pages of your website but not making a purchase or adding anything to their shopping cart

 browse retargeting email: see browse abandonment email